 Volleyball: July 13th

 This event is a 4-a-side ‘grass roots’ tournament played on badminton courts adhering to mini volleyball rules and is aimed at secondary school age groups.
 Maximum 12 teams – orders of play provided on the day.
-All entries will receive confirmation email.
-The entry form is available as a download here: 2018 Volleyball Entry Form
+The 2018 Volleyball Results can be downloaded here.

 Badminton: July 14th

 The badminton tournament is a friendly development tournament open to players from year 6 to year 11 who play badminton at school and want to take part in competition to help develop their game.
 The competition is NOT open to county players i.e. players who have represented their county .
-There will be singles and doubles competitions for boys and girls and any mixed pairs will play in the boys doubles competition.
+There are singles and doubles competitions for boys and girls and any mixed pairs will play in the boys doubles competition.
 Maximum 36 competitors.
-The entry form is available to download here: 2018 Badminton Entry Form.
-Please note there are no entries on there day .
+The 2018 Badminton Results can be downloaded here

 Netball: July 14th

 The Netball tournament for U11 and U14 club teams is a fun tournament designed to encourage participation in line with Wenlock Olympian principles.
 Entries are limited to 6 teams in each age group with local clubs invited to participate.

 Athletics: July 15th